keystonejs/keystone/examples/virtual-field/README.md

 ### `counts`

-The `counts` field shows using a GraphQL object rather than a scalar.
+The `counts` field shows how to return a GraphQL object rather than a scalar from a virtual field.

 ```ts
 counts: virtual({